Lindsey Horvath: West Hollywood

 Horvath as a West Hollywood Councilmember.

-In 2009, Horvath was appointed to the West Hollywood City Council after the death of Councilman Sal Guarriello, which upset some residents as Horvath had only lived in the city for two years.
+On May 6, 2009, Horvath was appointed to the West Hollywood City Council after the death of Councilman Sal Guarriello, which upset some residents as Horvath had lived in the city for only two years.
 While in her first term in the City Council, she continued an effort she'd started before her appointment to secure funding to test DNA on a severe backlog of over 5,000 untested rape kits.
-In 2011, she lost her first election to John D’Amico.
+On March 10, 2011, she lost her first election to John D’Amico.
 On March 3, 2015, she was elected back onto the City Council, defeating John Heilman.
 After her swearing in, councilmember John Duran filed a motion to make Horvath the mayor for the coming year, which was approved by the Council unanimously.
 As a councilmember and mayor, she helped approve the minimum wage of $17.64 per hour and helped with the downsizing of the number of sheriffs in the city.

 On April 20, 2020, the City Council chose Horvath as mayor for a second time, with John Heilman as the Mayor Pro Tempore.
 She was sworn in for a second time on May 18, 2020.
 Her second term expired on September 20, 2021, to which her Mayor Pro Tempore, Lauren Meister, became mayor for a second time.